Research-Grade CJC-1295 No DAC Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 Note: While all three compounds stimulate GH release via GHRH receptor activation, CJC-1295 No DAC is distinguished by its DPP-4 resistance, which prolongs the pulse duration without sacrificing the natural pulsatile rhythm.
 Formulation ratios and purity metrics may vary by batch.

-CJC-1295 No DAC Chemical Specifications
+CJC-1295 No DAC Chemical Specifications (Acetate Salt)

 SpecificationValue

-SynonymsCJC-1295 No DAC, MOD-GRF 1-29, Modified GRF 1-29, CJC 29
+SynonymsCJC-1295 No DAC, MOD-GRF 1-29, Modified GRF 1-29, CJC 29, Modified Growth Hormone-Releasing Factor 1-29

-Peptide Length29 amino acids
+Peptide Length30 amino acids

 Purity≥99% by HPLC